Carrying a Message Further • Part 4: Investing in Minority Serving Institutions

-Today, on the last day of Black History Month, and just a week after the passage of the White House Executive Order on Further Advancing Racial Equity and Support for Underserved Communities Through The Federal Government, I want to speak about what I call Responsible Equity.
-I want to share about how the responsible approach to equity is being implemented in real time at a college that serves nearly 75 percent students of color: the Benjamin Franklin Cummings Institute of Technology.
+Today, on the last day of Black History Month, and just a week after the passage of the White House Executive Order on Further Advancing Racial Equity and Support for Underserved Communities Through The Federal Government, I want to speak about what I call Authentic Inclusion.
+I want to share about how the responsible approach to inclusion is being implemented in real time at a college that serves nearly 75 percent students of color: the Benjamin Franklin Cummings Institute of Technology.

 Ground Experience is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.